The Strange Subconscious Fantasy Worlds of Lucid Dreamers

 “I had an orgy once with Angelina Jolie, Beyoncé, and Marilyn Monroe,” John confessed.
 “Brad Pitt was there too, but just to videotape.”

 I had approached the middle-aged teacher randomly in New Orleans for a project I do where I collect dreams from around the world.
-John wasn’t like most of my subjects: from a young age, he has regularly been able to “wake up” inside his dreams, controlling their content with an almost godlike omnipotence.
-Some of his favourite activities, besides sex, include flying, fighting terrorists and talking with his father, who died several years ago.
-His waking life in the classroom, he admitted, “just can’t compete”.
+John wasn’t like most of my subjects: From a young age, he has regularly been able to “wake up” inside his dreams, controlling their content with an almost godlike omnipotence.
+Some of his favorite activities, besides sex, include flying, fighting terrorists, and talking with his father, who died several years ago.
+His waking life in the classroom, he admitted, “just can’t compete.”

 Videos by VICE